JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 !!!

 !!!
 IMPORTANT
-If you are using a head unit or TDK, and are using the [relay app](https://github.com/smartdevicelink/relay_app_ios) for debugging, the IP address and port number should be set to the same IP address and port number as the app.
-This information appears in the relay app once the server is turned on in the relay app.
+If you are using a head unit or TDK, and are using the [Relay app](Developer Tools/Relay) for debugging, the IP address and port number should be set to the same IP address and port number as the app.
+This information appears in the Relay app once the server is turned on in the app.
 Also be sure that the device is on the same network as your app.
 !!!

 ### 2. Short app name (optional)
 This is a shortened version of your app name that is substituted when the full app name will not be visible due to character count constraints.
 You will want to make this as short as possible.

-#### Objective-C
+##### Objective-C
 ```objc
 lifecycleConfiguration.shortAppName = @"<#Shortened App Name#>";
 ```

-#### Swift
+##### Swift
 ```swift
 lifecycleConfiguration.shortAppName = "<#Shortened App Name#>"
 ```

 ### 3. App Icon
 This is a custom icon for your application.
 Please refer to [Uploading Files and Graphics](Uploading Files and Graphics) for icon sizes.

-#### Objective-C
+##### Objective-C
 ```objc
 UIImage* appImage = [UIImage imageNamed:@"<#AppIcon Name#>"];
 if (appImage) {